-Repeating something back to somebody is a really good way to reassure them that they have your undivided attention.
-And you can check to see that you’re hearing what they want you to hear, not putting your own interpretation onto the conversation.
+Repeating something back to someone is a really good way to let them know you’re listening.
+You can check to see that you’re hearing what they want you to hear, and not putting your own interpretation on the conversation.

-Don’t be put off by a negative response and, most importantly, don’t feel you have to fill a silence.
+Try not to be put off by a negative response and remember, you don’t have to fill every silence.

-You'll be surprised at how willing people are to listen and how, sometimes, it is exactly what somebody needs to be able to share what is going on their mind.
+You’ll be surprised at how willing people are to listen and how, sometimes, it is exactly what somebody needs to be able to share what’s on their mind.

 If you’re worried someone is suicidal, it’s okay to ask them directly.
 Research shows that this helps - because it gives them permission to tell you how they feel, and shows that they are not a burden.

 What Mike found helpful

 Mike found it helpful when his wife, Linda, used humour when she was supporting him